apereo/apereo.github.io/_posts/blog/2019-03-29-startup-times.md

 - Startup Times Hotline where trying is the first step to failure.
 How may I help you?
 - I am an enterprise application developer, working for an enterprise business aiming to urgently improve the state of our enterprise...and maybe yours.
 Not sure.
 I'll have to check with the enterprise.
 - What is this inquiry about?
 - I have excellent news.
 After many many months of trial and error and an unbelievable demonstration of human perseverance, we have managed to urgently reduce the start-up time of our enterprise application significantly.
-Isn't this the sort of thing your institutions writes articles about?
+Isn't this the sort of thing your institution writes articles about?
 - Absolutely!
 How significant of a significance are we talking about here?
 - The startup-time of the old version was around `35` seconds, and now through hulkish feats of solid engineering, we are looking at a startup-time of about `30` seconds.
 - So, `5` seconds?